 NATIONAL DON’T FRY DAY

-Each year on the Friday before Memorial Day, it is National Don’t Fry Day.
-The goal of National Don’t Fry Day is to raise awareness of all the risks of overexposure to the sun.
+Each year on the Friday before Memorial Day, National Don’t Fry Day aims to raise awareness of all the risks of overexposure to the sun.
 It is important for everyone to remember to use sun protection and sun safety practices.

 Unfortunately, skin cancer is increasing in the United States, and the American Cancer Society estimates that one American dies every hour from skin cancer.
 The risk for ultraviolet (UV) damage to the skin increases as we spend more time enjoying the outdoors now that warmer weather is upon us.
 We need to take precautions when we are outside in the sun.
 Using a good sunscreen of SPF 30 or higher, wearing sunglasses and a wide-brimmed hat are a few ways to get started with sun safety.